-The current Geostationary Operational Environmental Satellites (GOES) are three-axis stabilized spacecraft in geosynchronous orbits.
-The current primary satellites, GOES-12 and GOES-11, are stationed over the east and west coasts of the United States.
+The current Geostationary Operational Environmental Satellites (GOES) are threeaxis stabilized spacecraft in geosynchronous orbits.
+The current primary satellites, GOES-13 and GOES-11, are stationed over the east and west coasts of the United States.
 These satellites are used to provide simultaneous images and soundings of the Western Hemisphere.
-GOES-10 is located at 60 deg W to support coverage of South America.
-GOES-9 was decommissioned on June 24, 2007 and GOES-8 was decommissioned on May 5, 2004.
-GOES-3 and GOES-7, spin-stabilized satellites from the previous GOES series, continue a track record of more than 55 years of combined service via continued support of non-NOAA users in a data relay mode (non-imaging).
+GOES-15 is located at 89.5 deg W supporting NWS Space Weather Prediction Center with the XRS and SXI instruments.
+GOES-12 was relocated at 60 deg W to support coverage of South America in May 2010.
+GOES-14 is in storage mode at 105 deg W. GOES-3 and GOES-7, spin-stabilized satellites from the previous GOES series, continue a track record of more than 55 years of combined service via continued support of non-NOAA users in a data relay mode (non-imaging).